2020-DEV-014/TicTacToe/README.md

 Made as part of an interview process.

 #### Current status
-The game is playable, but has no end.
+The game is playable, but doesn't show when there is a winner.

 #### Technology
 This project use the following technology: